 Radisson intersects 10.65 g/t Gold over 4.40 m and 21.84 g/t Au over 2.00 m at 900 m vertical depth along Trend #2

-ROUYN-NORANDA, Quebec, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Radisson Mining Resources Inc. RDSRMRDF: ("Radisson" or the "Company") is pleased to announce significant high-grade gold intercepts from the 127,600 m exploration drill program completed this summer at its 100% owned O'Brien gold project located along the Larder-Lake-Cadillac Break (see location map 1 and location map 2), halfway between Rouyn-Noranda and Val-d'Or in Quebec, Canada.
+/EIN News/ -- ROUYN-NORANDA, Quebec, Jan.
+24, 2023 (GLOBE NEWSWIRE) -- Radisson Mining Resources Inc. (TSX-V: RDS, OTC: RMRDF): (“Radisson” or the “Company") is pleased to announce significant high-grade gold intercepts from the 127,600 m exploration drill program completed this summer at its 100% owned O’Brien gold project located along the Larder-Lake-Cadillac Break (see location map 1 and location map 2), halfway between Rouyn-Noranda and Val-d’Or in Quebec, Canada.

 Key highlights